-What is Drought?
+What is drought?

-Droughts are a recurring feature of California’s climate.
-In the last century, the most significant statewide droughts occurred in 1929-1934, 1976-1977, 1987-1992, and 2012-2016, and a less severe drought occurred in 2007-2009.
+Droughts are a recurring feature of California’s climate, but climate change is projected to increase the frequency, intensity, and duration of droughts in many regions, including in California.
+In the last century, the most significant statewide droughts occurred during the six-year period from 1929 to 1934, the two-year period from 1976 to 1977, the six-year period from 1987 to 1992, and the five-year period from 2012 to 2016.
 The 2012-2016 drought was one of extreme proportions, with record-high temperatures and record-low levels of snowpack and precipitation.

-- Water Supply and Quality.
+Water Supply and Quality.
 Drought negatively impacts both the quantity and quality of water supplies.
 While a reduction in water supply is generally a temporary phenomenon, it can be permanent in some instances.
 Groundwater overdraft, for example, can cause land to sink, resulting in a permanent loss of groundwater storage.
 Drought can also compromise water quality, such as by concentrating salts and other contaminants, reducing dissolved oxygen levels, and increasing water temperatures.
 Water quality problems can exacerbate water supply problems.

-- Revenue Losses.
+Revenue Losses.
 For most water utilities, fixed costs (e.g., debt service on past water system investments) are relatively high and variable costs (e.g., energy and chemical costs) are relatively low.
 Reducing water use cuts variable costs but has no impact on fixed costs (at least in the short term).
 As water use declines, revenue from the sale of water also declines and may not be sufficient to recover the fixed costs.
 In response, water utilities may enact drought surcharges or draw from reserves.
 While surcharges increase the water rate (i.e., the price per gallon), those using less water may actually see their bills go down.
 Furthermore, conservation lessens the impact of the drought on water bills by avoiding the purchase of more expensive water supplies.

 How do we know when a drought is over?